zenika-open-source/immutadot/docs/articles/immutability-in-js.md

 ### Object.freeze

 `Object.freeze` isn't really familiar.
-It lets you make an object immutable !
+It lets you make an object immutable!
 It prevents every type of mutation (creation, modification, deletion) induced by the use of setters.

 https://gist.github.com/frinyvonnick/d1dd1cbf2924b2428b07713d1ad2adf7

-We will try to delete name property after object has been frozen.
+We will try to delete `name` property after object has been frozen.

 https://gist.github.com/frinyvonnick/acc86d1c2fe14c23cd6363946cc253da